Ling-Song-000/course-cryptanalysis/README.md

 ### Exercises

-* Exersices after each section
+* Exercises after each section

 ### Four Projects

-* Search for differntial trails with MILP/SAT
+* Search for differential trails with MILP/SAT
 * Search for cubes for Keccak
 * Find parameters for guess-and-determine attacks with MILP
 * Implement Wiener's attack on RSA

 ### Suggested Topics for Seminars (choose one)

 * Designs of stream ciphers with small states
 * RSA and Shor's algorithm
 * Differential analysis of keyless permutations
-* Search for differntial trails with MILP/SAT for pSP
+* Search for differential trails with MILP/SAT for pSP

 ### Textbooks